GeoscienceAustralia/dea-knowledge-hub/docs/_templates/product-v2.rst

 {% set has_access_data = maps_list or data_list or explorers_list or web_services_list or code_samples_list or custom_list %}

-{% set has_key_specifications = (page.data.parent_products.name and page.data.parent_products.link) or (page.data.collection.name and page.data.collection.link) or page.data.collection.name or page.data.doi or page.data.ecat or page.data.published %}
+{% set has_key_specifications = (page.data.parent_products.name and page.data.parent_products.link) or (page.data.collection.name and page.data.collection.link) or page.data.collection.name or page.data.doi or page.data.ecat_id or page.data.published %}

 {# Restructured Text head component #}